Going away? Don’t forget what you’re leaving behind says Teri Wells

 - Assess the skills levels required to meet the requirements and employees that you are aware of who could assist.
 Whilst a receptionist will be perfectly capable of screening calls, they may not be qualified to produce a spreadsheet, make travel reservations etc.

-- Meet with your manager again to discuss the options available based on your skills assessment and potential assistants.
-It is necessary to reach agreement on more than one assistant as you need to consider their workloads and managers.
+- Meet with your executive again to discuss the options available based on your skills assessment and potential assistants.
+It is necessary to reach agreement on more than one Assistant as you need to consider their workloads and managers.
 Dependent on the volume of work, you might have to divide responsibilities between several assistants.

 On your return to work